xyphllipyx/ChameleonMini/README.md

       - Commonly known as a UID card or Chinese magic card.
    3. Global card slot takes effect.

-#### 2. SAK mode
+#### 2. SAK mode:

    1. Click the `SAK Mode` button in the APP or directly send the command `SAKMODE = 1` to turn it `ON`, and `SAKMODE = 0` to turn it `OFF`.
    2. After the `SAK Mode` is turned `ON`, the card will feedback the real SAK value when it is found.
    3. The SAK value is determined by the 0 sector, 0 block, and the position is the position of the sixth byte immediately after the UID number.
    4. If the SAK mode is not turned on, the SAK is a fixed value of 08, and 0 blocks of data are ignored.
    5. This function is used to meet the situation where some cards with special SAK values cannot be used normally after being copied.
-This achieve better compatibility.
+This achieves better compatibility.
    6. The current card slot takes effect.

 ### B3.
 Card Slot Functions